 What’s a party without food and drink?
 For the humans, consider dog-themed treats, like mini-hotdogs and sandwiches cut into bone shapes.
 How about a big pot of chili served up in a giant dog food bowl and trail mix that looks like kibble?
 Use dog-themed cookie-cutters to make cookies for your human guests.
 For drinks, there are several beers with dog-themed names to go along with the usual soda and water.

 The birthday dog and his friends deserve some special treats, too.
-You can whip up some delicious party dog treats that are healthy and tasty.
+You can whip up some delicious birthday party dog treats that are healthy and tasty.
 Make sure you place several bowls of fresh water around the venue, too.
-And, of course, the birthday cake!
-This dog birthday cake kit comes with cake mix, frosting, a bone-shaped baking pan, and even little candles!
+And, of course, the dog birthday cake (and even dog ice cream, too!).
+Whether you bake your own with dog-friendly ingredients, or buy a dog birthday cake kit or ready-made dog birthday cake, your dog will enjoy it all the same.

 Don’t forget the goody bags.
 Send your canine guests home with some treats to enjoy after the party’s over.

 Dog parties share similarities with children’s birthday parties: lots of excitement and noise, a great deal of mess, maybe some disagreements, fun, and a bit of chaos.
 There are so few times in life when we can enjoy pure simple happiness, and what could be happier than a bunch of dogs, playing freely, misbehaving joyously, and generally having a great time?

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.